Which of the following is the correctly balanced redox reaction f... | Channels for Pearson+

 1

 Identify the oxidation and reduction half-reactions.
-In this case, Cr2O7^2- is reduced to Cr^3+, and I^- is oxidized to IO3^-.
+MnO4⁻ is reduced to MnO2, and Br⁻ is oxidized to BrO3⁻.

-Balance the atoms in each half-reaction.
-For the reduction half-reaction, balance Cr atoms first, then balance oxygen atoms by adding H2O, and finally balance hydrogen atoms by adding H^+.
-For the oxidation half-reaction, balance iodine atoms first, then balance oxygen atoms by adding H2O, and finally balance hydrogen atoms by adding H^+.
+Balance the atoms other than oxygen and hydrogen in each half-reaction.
+Mn and Br are already balanced.

-Balance the charges in each half-reaction by adding electrons.
-For the reduction half-reaction, add electrons to the left side to balance the positive charge.
-For the oxidation half-reaction, add electrons to the right side to balance the negative charge.
+Balance the oxygen atoms by adding H2O molecules.
+For MnO4⁻ to MnO2, add 2 H2O to the right side.
+For Br⁻ to BrO3⁻, add 3 H2O to the left side.

-Equalize the number of electrons transferred in both half-reactions by multiplying the half-reactions by appropriate coefficients.
+Balance the hydrogen atoms by adding OH⁻ ions.
+For MnO4⁻ to MnO2, add 4 OH⁻ to the left side.
+For Br⁻ to BrO3⁻, add 6 OH⁻ to the right side.

-Add the balanced half-reactions together, ensuring that electrons cancel out, and simplify the equation by combining like terms.
-Verify that the number of atoms and charges are balanced on both sides of the equation.
+Combine the balanced half-reactions, ensuring that the electrons cancel out, and verify that the final equation is balanced in terms of atoms and charge.

 Watch next